gadmiraal/Generative-AI-for-bio-molecule-design-notes/Master Thesis/MSc Thesis Scenarios for All-atom representation.md

 - What is the distribution of protein length?
 - What is the percentage of structures that is available from PDB when using UniProt/Swiss-Prot?
 - What is the distribution of amino acids and how does it compare to other datasets in other research?
+- how large on average do SMILES get compared to a
 # Scenario 3
 *Explore different model architectures to find which works best with long sequence lengths (i.e. mamba, hyena, etc.)*
 ***